Apply Now

 Contract

 Informed consent is a clear and standard process, not just a piece of paper.
-Your informed consent process should explain all that is needed to make an informed decision, both orally and written.
+Your informed consent process should explain all that is needed to make an informed decision, both orally and in writing.
 The written format is there so that a signature can be obtained from the patient.
 Oftentimes the informed consent process needs to be approved by your Institutional Review Board (IRB).

 🔬Learn more: Research Support for Life Science Startups